egov-itmo/derevo/backend/README.md

 ## preparation

-Currently `compositioner` module is not on the PyPi, so it needs to be installed manually before running folowing commands.
+Currently `derevo` module is not on the PyPi, so it needs to be installed manually before running folowing commands.

 0. To install python dependencies (if you wish to run script without Docker)